Signal Station, Moreton Island: Founding

+Wartime service

 Fort Cowan, located north of the Signal Station, was completed in the late 1930s (sources differ as to whether this was prior to or shortly after the commencement of the Second World War), and formed part of the defensive system for southeast Queensland.
-Other fortifications apparent throughout Moreton Bay during the Second World War included Caloundra, Bribie Island Fortifications, and at Rous also on Moreton Island, which together with the existing installations at Fort Lytton (now part of Fort Lytton National Park), provided a coordinated series of defensive batteries for the region.
+Other fortifications built throughout Moreton Bay during the Second World War included those at Caloundra, the Bribie Island Fortifications, and at Rous also on Moreton Island.
+Together with the existing installations at Fort Lytton (now part of Fort Lytton National Park), they formed a system of defensive batteries along the region's coast.

 The shipping channels in Moreton Bay simplified the proposed placement of batteries.
-The major access route into the Brisbane River was still the North West Channel, which dictated the ideal positions for artillery batteries, the most effective sites for guns being the closest points to the channel bends.
-Fort Cowan took over the role of an Examination Battery from Fort Lytton, and a Port War Signal Station (PWSS), also referred to as the Naval Signal Station, was erected in conjunction with this duty.
+The major access route into the Brisbane River was still the North West Channel, which dictated the ideal positions for stationary artillery batteries, as the most effective sites for guns being the closest points to the channel bends.
+Fort Cowan took over the role of an Examination Battery from Fort Lytton, and a Port War Signal Station (PWSS), also referred to as the Naval Signal Station, was built in conjunction.
 The Examination Service was staffed by Naval Reserve Volunteers, who had been called up in August 1939.
-As described in a Navy paper prepared in 1949, the function of the Examination Service was to identify and ascertain the character and intentions of vessels seeking to enter defended ports.
-This was necessary in order that defences could be made aware of any attempted entry of suspicious or unfriendly vessels.
-Merchant vessels approaching a port would be met by an Examination Vessel, stationed permanently at the Examination Anchorage near the entrance to the port.
-If an approaching vessel could not be identified, it was directed to proceed to the Examination Anchorage under the observation of the Examination Battery, and further investigation was undertaken.
-The major function of the Naval Signal Station appears to have been to receive signals from the Examination Vessels and relay messages to the gunnery, rather than to send signals which would have revealed the position of the battery.
-Two examination vessels appear to have also been stationed at Cowan Cowan during the First World War.
+As described in a Navy paper prepared in 1949, the Examination Service was tasked with identifying, inspecting, and ascertaining the character and intentions of vessels seeking to enter defended ports.
+This was necessary, as their warnings allowed for the defences to be prepared in advance of an attempted entry by suspicious or unfriendly vessels.
+Prior to entry, merchant vessels approaching the port would be met by an Examination Vessel, stationed permanently at the Examination Anchorage near the harbour entrance.
+If an approaching vessel could not be identified, it was directed to proceed to the Examination Anchorage under the observation of the Examination Battery, whereby further investigation would be undertaken.
+The major function of the Naval Signal Station appears to have been to receive signals from the Examination Vessels and relay messages to the gunnery, allowing the transmission of signals without revealing the position of the battery.
+This process was not new to the Second World War, as at least two examination vessels appear to have also been stationed at Cowan Cowan during the First World War in response to the threat of German commerce raiders operating in the Pacific.